NSL lessons vital for A-League’s future

 105 Have your say

-Western Sydney Wanderers' fan group the Red and Black Bloc during the Wanderers v Perth Glory round 22 A-League match at Parramatta Stadium in Sydney, Saturday, Feb.
-23, 2013.
+Western Sydney Wanderers' fan group the Red and Black Bloc will be in full voice at Pirtek Stadium tonight.
 (AAP Image/Dean Lewins)

 Joe Gorman’s excellent article on South Melbourne’s attempts to buy into the A-League via the Melbourne Heart have raised some fascinating and spirited discussion on the legacy the National Soccer League (NSL).